denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-monolith-that-rely-on-plugins.md

 +++
 weight = 4
-title = "Monolith: to Plugins" description = Plugins or Interpreter make a monolithic component customizable.
+title = "Evolutions of a Monolith that rely on Plugins" description = Plugins or Interpreter make a monolithic component customizable.
 Hexagonal Architecture protects its business logic from unstable external dependencies.
 +++

-# Monolith: to Plugins
+# Evolutions of a Monolith that rely on Plugins

 The last group of evolutions which we review does not really change the monolithic nature of the application\.
 Instead, its goal is to improve the *customizability* of the [*Monolith*]({{< relref "../../part-2--basic-metapatterns/monolith.md" >}}):